-Welcome To PODXT...
+Welcome To PODXT Live...

-Thank you for inviting PODXT into your life.
-Whether you use your PODXT as a direct recording miracle, a powerhouse preamp, a practice partner, or as a creative digital signal processing tool (and heck, why should it be just one of these?) - we think you'll agree that PODXT is about the most amazing thing to happen to the electric guitar since, well, since the guitar amplifier itself!
-PODXT delivers the incredible tones of the acclaimed Line 6 Point-to-Point Interactive modeling technology (as featured in our Vetta series amps) and fuses it with the wonderfully portable and easy to use POD, which has been the guitar recording world standard for years.
-So you've got the tonal heritage of the past century of guitar amplifier and stomp box design, plus nocompromise recording and direct sound excellence - all ready to roll when you are.
+Thank you for inviting PODXT Live into your life.
+Whether you use it as the ultimate multi-effect pedal, a direct recording miracle, a powerhouse preamp, a practice partner, or a creative digital signal processing tool (and heck, why should it be just one?) - we think you'll agree that PODXT Live is about the most amazing thing to happen to the electric guitar since, well, since the guitar amplifier itself!
+PODXT Live delivers the incredible tones of the acclaimed Line 6 Point-to-Point Interactive modeling technology (as featured in our Vetta II series amps), fuses it with the wonderfully portable and easy to use POD which has been the guitar recording world standard for years, and smacks it all down on the floor for rugged professional use.
+So you've got the tonal heritage of the past century of stomp box and guitar amplifier design, plus nocompromise recording and direct sound excellence - all ready to roll when you are.